bartobri/spring-server/README.md

 ##### Defining Custom Functions

 There are 4 classes of custom functions.
-Each class of function is executed differently.
+Each function class is executed differently.

 1. **Connect Function** - Executed when a new connection is made.